UW-ISC/hrp-portal/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 3.01 =

+* Fix: For the Media/Assistant Bulk Edit feature, AJAX errors have been corrected.

+= 3.00 =

+* New: For the "MLA UI Elements Example" plugin, HTML attributes can be added to the `[muie_terms_search]` and `[muie_keyword_search]` shortcodes.
+The Settings/MLA UI Elements Documentation tab has details.
+* New: The "MLA UI Elements Example" plugin has enhanced `[muie_terms_search]` and `[muie_keyword_search]` shortcodes that support multiple independent search boxes on a single post/page.
+The Settings/MLA UI Elements Documentation tab has details.
+* New: The new "MLA Preset Terms Example" plugin adds "Preset Terms" to Media/Assistant rollover actions, redirecting to Media/Add New (Upload New Media) screen with terms copied from the selected item.
+* New: The "MLA Substitution Parameter Hooks Example" plugin now provides a `computed_orientation` custom data source that derives "Landscape" or "Portrait" from image height and width values.
+* New: For `[mla_gallery]`, a new `mla_use_featured` parameter lets you substitute an item&rsquo;s Featured Image in a gallery display even if it has a native thumbnail image.
+* New: The "MLA Multisite Extensions" example plugin now supports the "Multisite Global Media" plugin, which adds a "Global Media" tab to the Media Manager Modal (popup) Window.
+* New: The `file_size` and `size_bytes` data sources take advantage of the `filesize` value added to attachment metadata in WP 6.0.
+* Fix: For `[mla_term_list]` and `[mla_tag_cloud]`, the `include=` parameter can be used to filter the results of an `ids=` parameter.
+* Fix: For `[mla_gallery]`, adding attributes to thumbnail links will work if other attributes are already present before the `href=` attribute.
+* Fix: For the "MLA UI Elements Example" plugin, `mla_control_name` more completely overrides `tax_input`.
+* Fix: The WordPress `wptexturize()` function is no longer applied to the data sources `absolute_path`, `path`, `absolute_file_name`, `file_name`, `name_only` and `extension`.
+* Fix: To increase security, all Media/Assistant bulk actions must pass a NONCE validation.
+* Fix: To increase security, file, example plugin and error log downloads now have unique NONCE action values.
+* Fix: The Media/Assistant "Download" bulk action now rejects a missing list of attachment IDs.
+* Fix: Some problems with pagination links when `mla_page-parameter` is specified have been corrected.
+* Fix: The `class-mla-file-downloader.php` file now exits silently when called outside the WordPress context, avoiding PHP Warning messages in the error log.
+* Fix: A PHP8.x deprecated array element notation in `mla_hooks-example.php` has been corrected.
+* Fix: An "undefined variable" defect in support for Jordy Meow's Media File Renamer plugin has been corrected.
+* Fix: Improved parsing of XMP metadata in PDF documents that do not strictly conform to the standard.
+* Fix: For the Media/Assistant submenu table, filtering by a specific MIME type, e.g., `application/pdf` within a general MIME type view, e.g. `application`, has been corrected.
+* Fix: On the Media/Edit Media screen, the "Attachment File Metadata" text box now allows "invalid code points" (characters), replacing them with a harmless Unicode Replacement Character.
+* Fix: For the Media Manager Modal (popup) Window, thumbnails in the "Uploaded to this post" can be re-ordered by drag and drop.
+* Fix: For the Media/Assistant Bulk Edit Area, failure to update a field to a value of '0' has been corrected.
+* Fix: For the "MLA Simple Mapping Hooks Example" plugin, the plugin is now active when media item inserts are performed in Gutenberg blocks.

 = 2.99 =

 * New: On the Media/Add New (Upload New Media) and Media/Assistant screens, **MLA Bulk Edit Area values can be saved and recalled for future/repeated use.**